 I was told that it would take me a long time and that I would qualify for IVF after six months of trying.
 The GP actually said to me during this meeting that she didn’t know anything about my condition, she actually had to google the symptoms of what I have.
 But she decided to give me this advice anyway.
 Despite it being ultimately useless.

-Pregnancy With A Physical Disability
+Pregnant and With a Physical Disability

 Finding out I was pregnant my initial response was one of both unadulterated joy and complete paralysing panic.
 Having been told by various people that my body was not equipped for such a thing for so long, I was utterly convinced it would go wrong.